Single-valued representation of unpolarized and polarized semi-inclusive deep inelastic scattering at next-to-next-to-leading order: Expressing SIDIS coefficient functions with single-valued polylogarithms

 \section{Expressing SIDIS coefficient functions with single-valued polylogarithms}

+Carefully tracking both the causal imaginary part $+\iz$ from the propagators as well as the spurious branch cuts introduced by expressing $D_0$ in terms of $\mathrm{F}_\eps$, we showed in \cite{Haug:2022} that the box integral as given in eq.~\eqref{eq: Scalar box integral} can be written as

-Carefully tracking the branch-cut structure of the box-integral, we showed in \cite{Haug:2022} that the cancellation of spurious branch-cuts in eq.\,\eqref{eq: Scalar box integral} can be achieved by replacing $F_\eps(x)\rightarrow |x|^\eps \mathfrak{F}_\eps(x)$, where $\mathfrak{F}_\eps(x)$ is a single-valued version of the hypergeometric function.
-In particular it is real valued also for $x>1$ and given by
+The physical branch cuts are made explicit by the $\iz$ prescription, while the cancellation of spurious branch cuts in eq.~\eqref{eq: Scalar box integral} is achieved by replacing $F_\eps(x)\rightarrow |x|^\eps \mathfrak{F}_\eps(x)$, where each $\mathfrak{F}_\eps(x)$ is an individually single-valued version of the hypergeometric function.
+By contrast, in eq.~\eqref{eq: Scalar box integral} the spurious branch cuts only cancel in the sum of hypergeometric functions.
+In particular, $\mathfrak{F}_\eps(x)$ is real valued also for $x>1$ and given by

 where $\svp_n(x)$ is a specific version of SVP \cite{Lewin1991,Haug:2022}